 Do you offer any discounts

 Yes?
 We have a multi family member discount.
-The 2nd and 3rd family member recieves $30 off.
+The 2nd and 3rd family member receives $30 off.
 Also, if you take 2 classes a session, you receive $30 off seccond class.

 What do I need to wear?

-If you miss a class, you can make that class up at one of the other times your skaters level is scheduled.
-You must contact the Skating Director or call the rink to fill out a Make up Request form and all make ups must be completed by the last day of the current session.
-Please do not make up on the last day of class which is evaluation day.
+If you miss an ice skating class, you can make that class up at one of the other times your skaters level is scheduled.
+You must contact the Skating Director or call the rink to fill out a Make up Request form and all make ups must be completed by the 5th lesson of the current session.
+You will not be able to make on the last day of class which is evaluation day.

 Can I get a refund?

-We do not have a refund police on classes, however, we can hold your credit to be used at a later date or within your family.
+We have a no refund policy on classes, however, we can hold your credit to be used at a later date or within your family.

 Where can I purchase skates or equipment?